Three Fun Facts About Boat Tours at The Butchart Gardens

 Otters, eagles, herons; just some of the wildlife you might see on your tour.
 You’ll pass by a colony of uniquely-decorated bird houses and alongside a forest filled with an abundance of wildlife.
 There’s a chance some of our local birds and fauna may be spotted along the shore or overhead.
 Keep your eyes peeled!

-Boat tours run daily May 18th – September 15th.
+Boat tours run daily from the third Saturday in May – September 15.
 See the schedule and learn about boat tour tickets here.